Vanilla Glazed Grape and Custard Tart

 It’s the thing about brownies.
-They’re so willing to play dress-up that, even though they originated in Chicago in the late
+They’re so willing to play dress-up that, it’s so easy to give them a taste of home.

 It’s always a good idea to have a rich, chocolatey trick up your sleeve.